Can You Refinance a USDA Loan?

 • Maintaining an acceptable credit score

-• Having sufficient equity if required
+• Having sufficient equity, if required by the refinance type

 • Being current on your existing mortgage payments

-The USDA refinance program has its own set of guidelines, which are typically focused on ensuring affordability for eligible borrowers.
+The USDA refinance program has its own set of guidelines, typically focused on ensuring affordability for eligible borrowers.
+Exploring your options and understanding your goals — whether staying with the USDA program or switching to another loan type — will help you make the best financial decision.

 Types of USDA Refinances